annmwang/tb_calibration/README.md

 ### Step 2b: Calibrate the PDO response

 As with the on-board xADC calibration from step 2a, the PDO calibration is a two-step process from the command line.
-For the instructions below, and example input file is provided, `DATA/TP/PDO_example.root`, and corresponds to the output format of the calibration gui in step 1b.
-NOTE: the PDO_example.root file currently included in this package contains data collected with a board connected to a chamber, which resulted in noise on VMM's 0 and 1, causing their ouput to be largely non-sensical - you should ignore these.

 First, do:

 	cmd_line$> ./Fit_PDO PDO_example.root -o PDO_fit.root